blokks/legacy-docs/src/content/create-templates/pseudo-elements.md

 author          = "@patrickpietens"

-title           = "Pseudo elements" description     = "The schedule is split into smaller, independent pieces called components." keywords        = ["blokks", "templates", "themes", "structure", "layout"] weight          = 508
+title           = "Pseudo elements" description     = "With pseudo-elements you can extend the structure of the schedule using only CSS." keywords        = ["blokks", "templates", "themes", "structure", "layout"] weight          = 508